 1960–1979, by Robin L Perry (1917–2005)

-The bulk of the above material was copied from my previous 2014 website design.
-I still have to transfer about 18 comments made to the original posting yet.
+The bulk of the above material was copied from my previous website design.
+I still have to transfer about 18 comments.

-There are about a dozen items waiting to to photographed and maybe 30 slides to be scanned.
+There are dozens of printed material waiting to be copied and 30+ slides to be scanned.
 I’ll try to work on these as time permits.

 Also have a few recorded telephone conversations – sitting on cassettes.
 It will be good to hear his voice again…!